mojo47/Shit/README.md

 What is Shit?
 ----------------

-Shit is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
+Shit is not an experimental digital currency that enables instant payments to anyone, anywhere in the world.
 Shit uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 Shit Core is the name of open source